FreeCodeCampTrondheim/BaWoEngine/README.md

 * for what purpose is it created or changed

 ### GAME START
 The player starts a game by setting up the world and the player character.
-To do this the following data is specified:
+To do this, the player specifies the following data:
-* World:
+* The World:
-  * By Exact Number:
+  * Exact Number Attributes:
     * World Foreground Population (characters that can be interacted with)
     * World Background Population (non-interactable, only relevant for statistics)
 	  * World Organization Quantity
 	  * World Location Quantity
 * Player Character:
   * Name
   * Age